viktor-kangi/phase3-frontend-react/README.md

 3. Install the necessary dependencies using 'npm install'

 ## Usage
-To run the app, use the command 'npm start'.
+To run the app, cd into meme-generator then use the command 'npm start'.
 This will start a development server and open the app in your default browser.

 Once the app is loaded, select an image from the library using the Gen button.
 This will allow you to create custom memes by selecting an image and adding text at the top and bottom